linux-system-roles/test-harness/README.md

 The test runner writes images into the `/cache` mount and reuses existing ones.

-The container should have access to `/dev/kvm/` for fast virtualization.
+The container must have access to `/dev/kvm` for fast virtualization.

 ## Running on OpenShift